crosire/reshade/README.md

 This is a generic post-processing injector for games and video software.
 It exposes an automated way to access both frame color and depth information and a custom shader language called ReShade FX to write effects like ambient occlusion, depth of field, color correction and more which work everywhere.

-ReShade can optionally load add-ons, DLLs that make use of the ReShade API to extend functionality of both ReShade and/or the application ReShade is being applied to.
+ReShade can optionally load **add-ons**, DLLs that make use of the ReShade API to extend functionality of both ReShade and/or the application ReShade is being applied to.
 To get started on how to write your own add-on, check out the [documentation in the include directory of this repository](include/README.md).

 The ReShade FX shader compiler contained in this repository is standalone, so can be integrated into other projects as well.
 Simply add all `source/effect_*.*` files to your project and use it similar to the [fxc example](tools/fxc.cpp).